Djacon/obsidian-ml-notes/Math/Statistics/Central Tendency Measures.md

-**Central Tendency Measures** is a measure to describe a set of values by a single number, using various methods.
-For example, instead of listing salaries of all employees, they talk about the mean salary.
-There are many measures of central tendency; the final choice of measure is always left to the researcher
+**Central Tendency Measures** is a measure to describe a set of values by a single number, using various methods. (e.g. instead of listing salaries of all employees, we only consider the mean salary).
+There are many measures of central tendency, but the final choice is left to the resercher

 ##### Main measures of central tendency:
 * [[Mean]] is an average value in the sample